gudeco/gudeco.github.io/_posts/2015-04-20-Biohack-Academy-Overview.md

 8- a Bioreactor

-The objetive of this blog is to provide the reader with the necessary tools and knowledge to reproduce said devices and experiments in accordance with the Do-It-Yourself philosophy and protocols.
+The primary objetive of this blog is to provide the reader with the necessary tools and knowledge to reproduce said devices and experiments in accordance with the Do-It-Yourself philosophy and protocols.
 It will contain images of the building process, circuit diagrams and narrative descriptions of the overall practices and procedures.

+Additionally, this blog shall alo discuss personal projects and modifications applied to the original designs in equal detail.